bryansng/airline-reservation-system/README.md

 ### Running the project

 1. [Download](https://github.com/bryansng/airline-reservation-system) or run `git clone https://github.com/bryansng/airline-reservation-system.git` for this project
-2. The browser must be configured to use the newly created local certificate.
+2. In order to enforce the use of HTTPS for localhost in the browser, the browser must be configured to use the newly created local certificate.
 The certificate will need to be added to your computer’s Trusted Root Certification Authorities.
 Google and follow the browser’s instructions to add the local certificate.
 The local certificate is found in /backend/src/main/resources/keystore.
 It is called ars.p12.
+Further details can be found in "3.
+Enforce the use of HTTPS" in the report attached.
 3. Go to the root of this project and open two (2) terminals
 4. On the first terminal run
    ```